15. Lesson 13 Compass¶

 Tips: If you want all components above, you may need Elecfreaks Micro:bit Starter Kit.

 15.3.
 Major Component Introduction¶

 Here, compass in reality is a magnetometer.
 The magnetometer is a separate chip that provides magnetic field strength sensing.
 A software algorithm in the standard runtime uses the on board accelerometer to turn these readings into a board orientation independent compass reading.
 The compass must be calibrated before use, and the calibration process is automatically initiated by the runtime software.
 This device is connected to the application processor via the I2C bus.

-If this experiment do not use Rainbow LED Ring but use the arrow displayed on micro:bit as indicator, then how to design circuit and program?
-We look forward to your comment and further discussion with us.
+If this experiment does not use Rainbow LED Ring but use the arrow displayed on micro:bit as indicator, then how to design circuit and program?